 - A professional who is affiliated with a local business – People don’t just get hired at lock shops.
 They have to pass a background check that proves their trustworthiness and they have to complete courses produced by the Associated Locksmiths of America (AOLA).
 Although it’s not a foolproof method of finding a reputable locksmith, most scammers operate on their own, outside of the oversight of the industry.
 Also, local lock shops have something to lose if they do not treat their customers fairly, so property owners can expect better pricing and services from established security businesses.

 - A professional who can provide proof of their status – One of the easiest ways to determine who is an honest to goodness locksmith is to ask for identification.
-By law, locksmiths must carry identification that proves that they are licensed by the state of Texas.
+By law, locksmiths in Houston and the State ot Texas, must carry identification that proves that they are licensed by the state of Texas.
 A reputable professional will have no problem offering this identification.